How to Incorporate in Alaska Vs. How to Start a Alaska LLC

 - Desired tax structure

 When it comes to investing in a company, most investors feel most comfortable investing their hard earned money into corporations.
 The biggest reason investors prefer corporations is their favorable taxation rules.
 Unlike LLCs, a corporation’s shareholders are not taxed on company profits unless profits are distributed, which means the dividends paid from the corporation can be structured to take advantage of the best tax scenario for the shareholders.
-If you plan to grow your small business into a larger entity and attract investors, forming a corporation is typically your best bet.
+If you plan to grow your small business into a larger entity and attract investors, forming a corporation is your best bet.

-Specifics of Alaska LLCs and Corporations
+Advantages and Disadvantages of Alaska LLCs and Corporations

 While we’ve already broken down the differences between an LLC and a corporation, we’re going to dig a bit deeper into the pros and cons of forming an Alaska LLC or corporation.
 Take a look below to see what makes Alaska LLCs and corporations unique: